vatesfr/xen-orchestra/docs/docs/restapi.md

 "2b0266aa-c753-6fbc-e4dd-c79be7782052"
 ```

-## The future
+## Future Improvements

-We are adding features and improving the REST API step by step.
-If you have interesting use cases or feedback, please ask directly at [text](https://xcp-ng.org/forum/category/12/xen-orchestra)
+We are actively working on enhancing and expanding the REST API with new features and capabilities.
+If you have specific use cases, ideas, or feedback that you would like to share, feel free to participate in the discussion on our [Xen Orchestra forum](https://xcp-ng.org/forum/category/12/xen-orchestra).